Flerov/TS-Changer/README.md

 ### About
-In my Project I abuse a security vulnerability inside of the appended dbutil_2_3.sys Driver to gain Read/Write Power in order to alter the machines current state. < /br>
+In my Project I abuse a security vulnerability inside of the appended dbutil_2_3.sys Driver to gain Read/Write Power in order to alter the machines current state without having to restart the machine. < /br>
 In order for the program to run the driver has to be loaded ie via ManualMapping or using the OSRLoader-Tool